 Emylia Hall was born in 1978 and grew up in the Devon countryside, the daughter of an English artist and a Hungarian quilt-maker.
 After studying at York University and in Lausanne, Switzerland, Emylia spent five years working in a London ad agency, before moving to the French Alps.
 It was there that she began to write.
 Emylia now lives in Bristol with her husband, the writer and comic book creator Robin Etherington, and her young son.
 Her first novel, THE BOOK OF SUMMERS, was a Richard and Judy Summer Book Club pick in 2012.
 It’s published by Headline in the UK, MIRA in the US & Canada, and has been translated into eight languages.
-Her second novel, A HEART BENT OUT OF SHAPE (or THE SWISS AFFAIR, in the US) was published in September 2013 and was the Novelicious Book of the Year.
-Emylia’s latest novel, THE SEA BETWEEN US, will be out in August 2015.
+Her second novel, A HEART BENT OUT OF SHAPE (or THE SWISS AFFAIR, in the US) was published in 2013 and was the Novelicious Book of the Year, and THE SEA BETWEEN US was published in 2015.
+Emylia’s latest novel, THE THOUSAND LIGHTS HOTEL, will be out in July 2017.
 Her writing and short fiction has appeared in a variety of publications, including ELLE magazine, the Book Slam anthology Too Much Too Young, and broadcast on BBC Radio 6 Music.
-She is currently at work on her fourth book.
+She is currently at work on her fifth book.

 Q & A